 Dyson Pure Hot+Cool

-This is the ultimate fan because, as the name suggests, the Pure Hot+Cool is two machine in one: both a cooling fan and a heater.
+This is the ultimate fan because, as the name suggests, the Pure Hot+Cool is two machines in one: both a cooling fan and a heater.
 So you won't be putting this into the loft for half the year, which is a real boon.

 Furthermore, the device is an air purifier like the Pure Cool Tower and also has a useful little LCD screen giving you real-time information about your air quality as well as basic details such as fan speed and temperature.